-The allergy specialists at UPMC Pinnacle offer diagnostic testing and treatment for children and adults with latex allergies or drug allergies.
+The allergy specialists at UPMC in central Pa. offer diagnostic testing and treatment for children and adults with latex allergies or drug allergies.

 Our specialists provide comprehensive treatment for latex allergies and allergies to drugs or medications.
 We offer a full range of diagnostic and treatment services to help you understand and manage your latex allergy or drug allergy, including: